Apply to the Program

 — Eligibility

-Applicants to the 2024 Young Leaders program will be eligible to apply if they:
+Applicants are eligible to apply if they:

-• Are between 30 and 40 years old at the time of applying.
+- Are between 30 and 40 years old at the time of applying.

-• Are living and working in the United States, with US citizenship or US residency established.
+- Are living and working in the United States, with US citizenship or US residency established.
 Candidates who live and work in France, or who are planning to do so, should apply to the French-American Foundation–France’s Young Leaders Program.

-• Demonstrate an outstanding level of leadership in their field and a desire to meaningfully contribute to transatlantic dialogue.
+- Demonstrate an outstanding level of leadership in their field and a desire to meaningfully contribute to transatlantic dialogue.

 Please note: Membership in the French-American Foundation’s Transatlantic Forum does not influence a candidate’s application to the Young Leaders program.
 Although members of the Forum may apply and be accepted to the Young Leaders program, the admissions processes are not linked.
 Participation in one does not guarantee access to the other.

-Application guidelines
+— Application guidelines

 Candidates should submit:

-While at least one letter of recommendation is required, candidates have the option to include a reference if they so wish.
+- At least one letter of recommendation from a colleague, mentor, boss, etc., with whom you have worked closely and who knows you in a personal and professional capacity.
 The letter of recommendation serves as a detailed and personalized assessment of an applicant’s skills and character, as well as a testament to how they would be a good fit for the program.
-A reference would provide a direct contact for a more general verification of a candidate’s background and qualifications.
+Please also fill out your reference’s name, professional title, employer/organization, and contact information.

 — Selection Process